-Early December: Announce beta launch.
+December: Announce beta launch.
 Automate creation of first 1,000 accounts via home page signup.
+Launch subscriptions (late Dec).

 January: Polish beta->production quality using real-world usage data.
 Android and iOS apps released to public (late Jan?).

-We also recently launched Static Object.
-It's a code interpretation tool that expedites keeping track of what a development team is working on.
-If you're a technical person who reads code or can benefit from the best engineering metrics, we'd recommend a demo (or just jump straight in to getting repo stats in 10 min).
+In 2018 we publicly launched GitClear.
+It's a tool that makes developers more productive (sensing a trend here?).
+If you're a technical person who reads code or can benefit from having a better idea who's closing tickets, we'd recommend a demo (or just jump straight in).

 The common thread to our products is that the people building them are using them.
 Dogfooding is the heart of our culture.